JamesSung/SQLTranslator/README.md

  dept,dept_id,dept01tb,dept_no
  dept,emp_name,dept01tb,dept_nm

- this tool is also desined to handle inline views and subquerys.
+ This tool is also designed to handle inline views and subquerys.

- In the middle of developping process or for the ready to use solutions, you can change your naming rule of entities with this tool.
+ In the middle of developping process or for the ready to use solutions, you could change the naming rule of entities with this tool.
  I hope that it would be never happen to you.